lwiddershoven/tracing/README.md

 The awkward names 'use-case-baggage' and 'use-case-tag' are for demo purposes only, so that it is really clear where the data came from.

+It does look like baggage is only added to the span if it is created there.
+So the customer service does not seem to get the baggage copied into the span, although the baggage is available and can be used and if necessary programmatically set on the span.

 ## Generic Tips